 In 2015 Shannon asked retired poetry professor Ron Leatherbarrow if he’d like to meet for coffee and talk poetry.
 He said “yes”, then added, “Why don’t you bring some friends and we’ll make it a discussion.”
 October 31, 2015, Poetry Club was born!
 The Clubs Facebook page is designed for any similar club to follow along in the discussion.
 Ron’s notes and topics are posted on the page every month.
 To date, the page has 1083 people following.
 Interesting fact: 830 are poets in Pakistan.
 There are seven regulars who attend the original Bellingham monthly club.

 In 2015 she coordinated a charity album “Blue Skies for Bellingham” featuring 17 local bands.
 All album proceeds go to the Blue Skies for Children’s Our Little Wishes Instrument Loaner and Enrichment Programs.
-These programs provide low-income, homeless and foster children ages six to fifteen living in Whatcom and Skagit County funding for music lessons and musical instrument rental to help increase hope and raise self-esteem.
+These programs provide low-income, homeless, and foster children ages six to fifteen living in Whatcom and Skagit County funding for music lessons and musical instrument rental to help increase hope and raise self-esteem.

-KZAX-LP FM 94.9, Bellingham
+KZAX-LP FM 94.9 Bellingham

-Interview January 2017
+Interview June 2017

 Copyright ©Shannon P. Laws ALL RIGHTS RESERVED.
 This blog contains material protected under International and Federal Copyright Laws and Treaties.
 Any unauthorized reprint or use of this material is prohibited.
 No part of this blog may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system without express written permission from the author/publisher.